Camper Sewer Hose Guide: All You Need To Know About Sewage Hoses

 Sewage poured out at the RV connection when I opened the valve (I failed to 'test' first with the grey tank - newbie mistake on my maiden voyage).

-Since then, more than twice, my RinoFLEX has 'unscrewed' on me at the ends, and to me, that's the ONE JOB that a drain hose should perform successfully: DON'T LEAK or COME UNDONE.
+The second, third, and fourth incidents happened because my RinoFLEX 'unscrewed' on me at the ends.
+If you ask me, that's the ONE JOB that a drain hose should perform successfully: DON'T LEAK or COME UNDONE.

 Therefore, to be safe, I am soon going to be getting a different hose.